tseemann/prokka/README.md

 has been detected properly.

 #### The Genus Databases

+:warning: This is no longer recommended.
+Please use `--proteins` instead.

 If you enable `--usegenus` and also provide a Genus via `--genus` then it will first use a BLAST database which is Genus specific.
 Prokka comes with